Best Practices for Responding to Reviews on Google, Facebook & Yelp

 When a customer has multiple complaints in a single review, avoid addressing each complaint, point by point.
 For example, imagine a customer made multiple complaints like the following:

-“Ever since new management took over the staff is rude, the tables are dirty, the trash is always full.
-They close early on Thursdays too!
-New management has even stopped accepting point cards!
+“Ever since new management took over, the servers are rude and the tables are dirty.
+They even stopped accepting point cards!
 I'm never going back!”

 Instead of addressing each complaint, the business owner could keep his response short and effective by addressing the entire review.

 “I'm sorry that we've disappointed you, Kathy.
-We always strive to maintain a friendly and tidy store.
-I’ll personally review each of your complaints to ensure our store is better than ever — and we’ll continue to honor loyalty cards until 2019.”
+We always strive to maintain a friendly and tidy restaurant.
+I’ll personally review each of your complaints to ensure our dining room is better than ever — and we’ll continue to honor loyalty card.”

 7. Write for Your Audience

-Be mindful that potential customers are evaluating your business based on review and responses.
+Be mindful that potential customers are evaluating your business based on reviews and responses.
 What may feel like a private conversation is actually a public platform on Google, Facebook and Yelp.
-Write for your target audience — not just a single customer.
+Write for your target market — not just a single customer.

 Look at other reviews customers have written.
 How often do they write a review?
 Are the reviews mostly positive, negative or mixed?
 A little research can sometimes provide valuable insights into how you should or should not respond.